micklat/NimBorg/README.md

 The current state of the bindings can be observed by looking at the 'test' directory for each of the languages.

-This project is extremely young and the API can change without notice.
+This project is extremely young and the API may change without notice.
 If you use something and it stops working, you're invited to send a message to biosap at gmail dot com and I'll try to help you adapt to the change.